Snegaganesh/Ex.No.4/README.md

 Step 7: Downtime decreases and production efficiency increases.

 ## 4. Persona Pattern
+Persona Prompting is a technique where the AI is assigned a specific role or profession before answering.
+This helps generate responses from the perspective of that expert.

 Prompt

 You are an Industrial Automation Engineer with 15 years of experience.
 Explain to a manufacturing company how IoT and embedded systems improve production efficiency while reducing maintenance costs.